sgmurphy/wordpress-plugins/drag-and-drop-multiple-file-upload-contact-form-7/readme.txt

 6. Multiple Drag and Drop Fields - Front

 == Changelog ==

+= 1.3.7.8 =
+- Added "index.php" file to plugin upload directories for security enhancement, especially for servers like Nginx that do not support .htaccess files.
+This prevents unauthorized access to files.
+(Thanks to @Wordfence team for reporting the issue)
+- New - Added an option in the admin "Unique Filename" to randomize or generate unique filename.

 = 1.3.7.7 =
 - Fixes - js/css enabled as default 'dnd_cf7_load_on_cf7_page' filter